Mansour Benothmane

-Mansour Benothmane (born August 7, 1997, in Tiaret) is an Algerian footballer who is currently playing as a midfielder for NRB Teleghma in the Algerian Ligue 2.
+Mansour Benothmane (born August 7, 1997, in Tiaret) is an Algerian footballer who is currently playing as a midfielder for ESF Bir El Ater.

 Benothmane is an Algeria under-20 international.

 Club career

 On November 26, Benothmane made his senior debut for Club Africain in a league match against CS Hammam-Lif, scoring a goal just a few minutes after coming onto the pitch.